circlefin/malachite/specs/english/overview.md

 - The "required validators" is information that originates from L1, via so called registrations, and is enforced by L1
     - L1 uses L1->L2 messaging (with acknowledgements) to make sure that L2 is aware of all registrations
-    - if acknowledgements time out (in terms of EVE epochs), a reset happens (validator nodes observe that and take action)
+    - if acknowledgements time out (in terms of EVE epochs), a reset happens (L2 validator nodes observe that and take action)
         - a reset means, that L1 stops accepting "normal block production proofs" and requires specific "fork block production proofs"
         - as these specific proofs **enforce** the first block to contain timed-out registrations and a new validator set (and corresponding signatures), **validity enforces a reconfiguration**.
     - intuitively, L1 observes whether all its registrations are mirrored on L2 (TODO: confirm, by checking the proof, L1 can check that a specific registration appeared in L2).
 Then the existence of a proof of block production implies that the correct validator set as defined by the registration is used (and there are enough signatures)